- May 02, 2019

-In this course, through the examination of how insurance is used to manage risk, learners explore the laws, concepts, and practices commonly encountered in the insurance industry.
-Development of insurance worldwide is examined with a focus on Canadian law and practice.
+In this course, through the examination of how insurance is used to manage risk, learners explore the laws, concepts and practices commonly encountered in the insurance industry.
+History and development of insurance worldwide is examined with a focus on Canadian law and practice.

 This course explores introductory statistical data analysis and interpretation techniques used in business environments.
 Learners develop foundational knowledge on key topics including data collection and presentation and measures of descriptive statistics.
 Random variables, probability and probability distributions, point and interval estimation, hypothesis testing, correlation, and regression analysis are also covered.